rayray-06/Software-dev-2-assignment-Mario-Game-/README.md

 ---
 ## 3. Game Concept

-The game is a side-scrolling platformer where the player must move from the start of the level to the end.
-The player must jump across platforms and avoid falling or hitting obstacles.
+The game is a 2D side-scrolling platformer that draws inspiration from vintage video games.
+A character that the player controls must move left and right, jump across platforms, and stay upright in order to complete a level.

-The game is inspired by retro platform games but uses original assets and simple design.
+The goal of the game is to complete the level while avoiding obstacles.
+By requiring more accurate jumps and better timing, the level is meant to progressively test the player.

+Instead of emphasizing intricate features, the game focuses on fundamental platformer mechanics.
+This includes responsive jumping, fluid motion, and accurate collision detection.
+To guarantee that the game is both practical and simple to comprehend, the overall design is kept straightforward.

 ---
 ## 4. Target Audience